VicHealth is investing more than $3 million to change cultures of risky drinking in Victoria.

 - Provide information regarding the sustainability/scalability of funded projects.

-La Trobe University will support all funded projects under the Alcohol Culture Change Initiative by providing expert evaluation advice to project leads.
+La Trobe University supported all funded projects under the Alcohol Culture Change Initiative by providing expert evaluation advice to project leads.
+Evaluation findings will be available in mid 2020.

 For further information and enquiries please email firstname.lastname@example.org